pjbroad/el-build-methods/android/README.md

 export ANDROID_HOME=$HOME/android-tools
 ```

-There is a script provided that downloads and set-up the additional
+There is a script provided that downloads and sets-up the additional
 libraries needed.
 Assuming you are in the android directory, run this
 using:
 ```
 ./setup-libs.bash
 ```
-You only need to this once, but it can be run again.
-You can also
+You only need to do this once, but it can be run again.
+Each time it
+will remove and set-up the libraries again.
+You can also specify a
-specify a `--clean` parameter that can be used to remove the libraries.
+`--clean` parameter that can be used to just remove the libraries.

 The command that you will use more often builds and packages the
 client.
 Run this using: